- Hand built, one at a time, with pride, in Bozeman, Montana, USA

 Q. How long can my dog stay in the wheelchair?

 A. This often depends on the age and overall stamina of the dog.
-It’s safe to say anywhere from 15 minutes to an hour.
+It is safe to say your pet may stay in their wheelchair anywhere from 15 minutes to an hour.
 Start out with shorter periods of time as often throughout the day as your schedule permits.
 PLEASE DO NOT leave your dog in his or her wheelchair unattended for any length of time.
 In other words, if you’re at work or place of business, your dog should NOT be left in the wheelchair alone.